hunterwilhelm/cse251-library/README.md

 # CSE251 Library
 The package that contains common classes for the CSE 251 course.

-It provides:
-* setting the current working directory
-* convenient logging to stdout and file
-* load json files
-* provides plot support from matplotlib

-Using pip has the following advantages:
-* more flexible running experience (working directory)
-* includes Intellisense instead of showing unknown function
-* able to be updated without modifying other repositories

 ## Instructions

 Run in the console